 Laughing Gas or Nitrous Oxide: Depending on the number of procedures or the comfort level of the child, laughing gas or nitrous oxide can be used.
 It is a safe sedative and extremely effective in helping children reduce anxiety.
 The laughing gas creates feelings of happiness and relaxation and has a rapid onset while non-allergic.
 The laughing gas is given by placing a fitted mask over the nose.
 Once the patient starts breathing through the mask, they will begin to feel the nitrous oxide.
 Laughing gas has no lingering effects and is perfectly safe.
 The use of this option will be at the recommendation of your pediatric dentist.

 Sedation Dentistry: In some extreme cases, the number or severity of dental treatments may be high.
 When it comes to dentistry for children, we have to balance the effectiveness of the procedure, but also their overall comfort with dentists.
 Children can sometimes need extensive work, but due to the stress and discomfort of all the work, it creates an anxious relationship where getting them to the dentist can be extremely difficult.
 Sedation dentistry is used to help balance the need for dental treatment while also ensuring a healthy relationship with the pediatric dentist on a long term basis.

-Your pediatric dentist will discuss with you the options of using sedation dentistry and if it is a good option for you child.
+Your Pediatric Dentist in Roswell will discuss with you the options of using sedation dentistry and if it is a good option for you child.
 At Polkadot we have two options including conscious oral sedation and general anesthesia.
 Factors that can lead to the need for sedation dentistry include your child’s anxiety level, ability to cooperate and required amount of treatment.